dragostascan/etti-timetable-generator/README.md

 ## Future Improvements

-- graphical user interface
+- Graphical user interface
 - PDF export
-- configurable input and output filenames
+- Configurable input and output filenames
-- support for other semesters
+- Support for other semesters
-- support for other faculties
+- Support for other faculties